 module load singularity module avail tensorflow

-Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file to the personal /scratch directory.
+Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file, which resides in

 TensorFlow Jupyter Notebooks

 Jupyter Notebooks can be used for interactive code development and execution of Python scripts and several other codes.
-A prebuilt TensorFlow container backed by an Anaconda distribution and Python 3.6 is accessible as a Jupyer Notebook kernel.
-This container also contains a Keras implementation.
+A few TensorFlow kernels are available:

 Accessing the JupyterLab Portal